Available with Advanced license.

 - You have a collection of block-adjusted images, and you want to use ortho mapping tools to generate an orthomosaic.

 To create an ortho mapping workspace from an existing mosaic dataset, complete the following steps:

 - On the Imagery tab, click New Workspace.

 - On the Workspace Configuration page, type a name for your workspace.

 - Use the workspace Type drop-down arrow to choose a type that is suitable for your existing mosaic dataset.

-- Check the Import and use existing mosaic dataset check box, and click Next.
+- Check the Import and use existing mosaic dataset check box and click Next.

 - Set your mosaic dataset to be the input for Image Collection.

-If the mosaic dataset has been already adjusted, check the Is adjusted collection check box.
+If the mosaic dataset has already been adjusted, check the Is adjusted collection check box.

 - Click Finish.